marcheluki/JavaDevBookLibrary/README.md

 -   **Orchestration with Docker Compose:** Defining and running the multi-container application.
 -   **Database Integration:** Connecting the API to a PostgreSQL database.
 -   **Improved User Interface:** Enhancing the frontend with better navigation and workflows.
--   **Quality Assurance:** Implementing comprehensive testing for both frontend and backend.
+-   **Advanced Search Functionality:** Implementing search by title and author in the backend using Java 8 features (including lambda expressions) and integrating a dedicated search page in the frontend.

 ## 🚀 How to Run the Full-Stack Application